 Recent technological advances in DNA sequencing mean that we can search for mutations in large portions of the genome in a large number of patients simultaneously.
 This makes us more likely to discover the cause of ALS in these patients.
-A vital resource for this research is our DNA bank which now contains nearly 1,000 samples from patients collected over the past three decades.
+A vital resource for this research is our DNA bank which now contains more than 1,500 samples from patients collected over the past three decades.
 We also use DNA collected from people unaffected by ALS, known as controls, against which we compare our findings from patients.
 This bank of DNA samples from patients and controls is a tremendous resource for all kinds of projects researching the genetic cause of ALS.

 Patients (and unaffected individuals) can contribute to this research by simply donating a blood sample, from which DNA is then extracted.
 For the most part, this is carried out during a routine visit to the MND outpatients’ clinic at Beaumont Hospital, Dublin.

 Our research can also be supported by making a financial donation to Project MinE.